userHarpreet/frameSplit/README.md

-# MKV Frame Splitter
+# Video Frame Splitter

-This Python project allows you to split an MKV video file into individual image frames.
+This Python project allows you to split a video file into individual image frames.

 ## Installation